vijayg871992/event-metrics-service/README.md

 # Event Metrics Service

-A Node.js service that processes CSV event uploads, computes daily metrics, and provides query APIs.
+A Node.js service that processes CSV event uploads, computes daily metrics, and provides query APIs built by refering to official docs and public github repo's mentioned at the end of file.

 ## Tech Stack